status-im/macdylibbundler/README.md

 `-f`, `--bundle-frameworks`
 <blockquote>
 Copies frameworks to a local directory, fixes their internal name so that they are aware of their new location, fixes dependencies where bundled libraries depend on each other.
-If this option is not passed, no frameworks will be prepared for distribution.
+If this option is not passed, dependencies contained in frameworks will be ignored. dylibbundler will also copy any needed Qt plugins and create qt.conf in the `Resources` directory (no need to run macdeployqt).
 </blockquote>

 `-i`, `--ignore` (path)